-If you want to travel by train from Kuala Lumpur to Thailand, the one daily overnight sleeper service that operates from, Kl Sentral Railway Station, to the Southern Thai city of Hat Yai in Songkhla Province, is now cancelled (from 19/05/2016).
+If you want to travel by train from Kuala Lumpur to Thailand, the one daily overnight sleeper service that used to operate from KL Sentral Railway Station to the Southern Thai city of Hat Yai in Songkhla Province, is now cancelled (from 19/05/2016).

 From this date you will now have to use the new high-speed ETS Trains (Electric Train Services) from KL to Padang Besar (on the Thai - Malaysia border).

-From Padang Besar Railway Station, where you can decide to get off and walk across the nearby main land border crossing, or continue by train to the city of Hat Yai by a new Shuttle Train service or you can take the daily overnight sleeper train service to Bangkok.
+Once you arrive at Padang Besar Railway Station you can decide to walk across the nearby main land border crossing, or continue by train to the city of Hat Yai by a new Shuttle Train service or you can take the daily overnight sleeper train service to Bangkok.

-Once you are at Hat Yai Railway Station, you can continue on by train to most destinations in the Southern part of Thailand, or travel all the way up to the capital Bangkok.
+If you take the Shuttle train to Hat Yai Railway Station, you can continue on by train to most destinations in the Southern part of Thailand, or travel all the way up to the capital Bangkok.

 Another good way to travel from KL to Thailand by train, is to first catch a train to Butterworth, then catch the daily International Express Train that travels overnight all the way to Bangkok, stopping at all the main stations along the east coast of Southern Thailand along its route.

 Please Note: this service no longer travels to Butterworth - it now originates / terminates at the border station of Padang Besar.

 Another much longer route for travel by train from Kuala Lumpur to Thailand is via the Jungle Railway (at the moment we do not recommended this route due to the troubles in the south-eastern provinces in Thailand close to the Malaysian border).